CSNW/d3-composer/packages/svg/README.md

 <a href="#layout" name="layout">#</a> <b>layout</b>(<i>selection</i>, <i>grid</i>, <i>callback</i>)

 Create layer functions that are laid out for each area of the grid.
-Callback should have the form `(layers) => void`, where `layers` contains a layer function for each area of the grid.
+Callback should have the form `(layers) => void`, where `layers` is a layer function for creating grid items by index and contains a layer function for each area of the grid.
 Each layer function has the form `([id], [options]) => selection`.
 By default `id` is set to the area name, but when adding multiple layers for a single area, it's recommended to explicitly set `id`.
-Options can include the layer `margin`, inset from the grid area bounds.
+Options can include the layer `margin`, inset from the grid area bounds, `style`, and `class`.

 ```js
 import { template } from '@d3-composer/grid';